Actions Packs and Themes

 Post pictures of your prams in their locations on social media channels.
 Include your messaging in the text, along with any relevant hash tags to your messaging (eg #CEEBill).
 Share other groups and rebels posts and help amplify their messages.

-Technically, as someone would have to be paid to cut the lock and remove the pram, it could be Criminal Damage.
+If the pram is removed by authorities, this could be classed as Criminal Damage as someone would have to be paid to cut the lock and remove the pram.
 Or possibly some sort of Obstruction Of Highway, depending on location.
 The authorities would obviously need to identify the perpetrator (CCTV footage of it being removed from vehicle, for example).

 There is a risk.
 The risk is low, it is up to you to be fully informed and decide whether or not you want to take that risk by doing this action.